What’s your plan for when the bubble drops? Run? Hide? Arm in place?

 The Vehicle Gun - The CZ Scorpion

 The AR in AR 15 may stand for Armalite, but it might as well stand for America’s rifle.
 The AR 15 is the most prolific weapon in the United States and it served in several different forms as a military rifle for generations of servicemen.
-It’s served long enough that a Private in the Army is using a derivative of the same gun used by his Grandfather.
+It’s served so long that a Private in the Army is using a derivative of the same gun used by his Grandfather.

 On its own merits, the AR 15 is a lightweight, low recoiling gun that fires a capable little round.
 It’s accurate and precise enough to outclass most military rifles and the civilian market has only made it better.
 Should the weapon break it’s easy to repair, and most gun owners can easily make repairs at home.